ThaDafinser/Piwik-IntranetGeoIP/README.md

 __How to configure/install this plugin / the networks?__

+Upload the plugin in the .zip format.
+(You may need to add "enable_plugin_upload = 1" on the your config/config.ini.php file under [General])

 After installation and activation of the plugin, open the file `piwik/config/IntranetGeoIP.data.php`

 You can their add your location information and their subnetworks.